-I spent some time talking to my colleague Garrett Grolemund this week about software testing and data science, and I think I’m a little less confused about a few things than I used to be:
+I spent some time talking to a colleague this week about software testing and data science, and I think I’m a little less confused about a few things than I used to be:

 I know how to test “normal” software (like e-commerce websites or database drivers): set up some input values, run the code, and then check that it produces the expected result.